ansible-collections/community.mysql/README.md

 The process of decision making in this collection is based on discussing and finding consensus among participants.

-Every voice is important, every idea is valuable.
-So if you have something on your mind, create an issue or dedicated discussion and let's discuss it!
+Every voice is important and every idea is valuable.
+If you have something on your mind, create an issue or dedicated discussion and let's discuss it!

 ## Included content